tomfieber/tomfieber.github.io/docs/index.md

 === "My Philosophy"

-    - **This can be learned**.
+    - **Cybersecurity can be learned**.
 Nobody is born just knowing any of this.
 If the best in the field could do it, so can we.

     - Don't feel the need to fit yourself into someone else's learning style.
 Find what works for **YOU** and stick with it!